Causal Inference under Interference through Designed Markets: Introduction

-There is a small literature that considers settings with complete interference, where the treatment of each individual can impact the outcomes of any other individual in the sample. \citet{miles2019causal} studies a model where interference occurs only through the proportion treated.
-They only consider estimands that are local, so restrict attention to counterfactual treatment policies that have the same proportion treated as in the observed data.
-Our paper estimates global causal effects, where the proportion treated is different from that observed in the data. \citet{bright2022reducing} characterize the bias of an RCT in a parametric model of a matching market, where a linear program computes the matching, so there is complete interference.
-They propose a simulation-based estimator of $\bar \tau_{\text{GTE}}$ that requires estimating their model using maximum likelihood estimation.
-Our paper studies markets with a different class of matching mechanisms, which are truthful and have a cutoff structure; in this class of mechanisms, we estimate causal effects without imposing a parametric model of the market.
+Sufficient statistics approaches are popular in a variety of applied economics fields, including public economics \citep{chetty2009sufficient} and macroeconomics \citep{mckay2023can}.
+The approach in this paper is unique in that most of the key assumptions that lead to the sufficient statistics representation are known properties of the market mechanism, rather than parametric or distributional assumptions imposed by the researcher on the data generating process.
+In addition, we provide theoretical guarantees on inference and robustness of our method, which are not always available in the related literature.
+There is a small literature in causal inference that considers settings where interactions occur through a known algorithm or statistic. \citet{miles2019causal} studies a model where spillovers occur only through the proportion treated. \citet{bright2022reducing} characterize the bias of an RCT in a parametric model of a matching market, where a linear program computes the matching.
+They propose a simulation-based estimator of the GTE that requires estimating their model using maximum likelihood estimation.
+Our paper studies markets with a different class of matching mechanisms that are truthful and have a cutoff structure; in this class of mechanisms, we estimate causal effects without imposing a parametric model of behavior.

-Similar to this paper, \citet{munro2023market} assumes that spillovers occur exclusively through market prices, and observes outcomes from a single market.
-However, \citet{munro2023market} estimates treatment effects that are local to the current equilibrium.
-For the current paper, the ability to re-run a centralized mechanism in the market allows us to extrapolate from the observed market, so that estimating global counterfactuals is possible without making any additional parametric assumptions.
-Furthermore, observing submissions to the centralized mechanism means we can use data from a standard randomized experiment to estimate spillover-aware treatment effects, which is not possible in \citet{munro2023market}, where an augmented randomized experiment is required.
+\citet{munro2023market} also constrain spillovers to occur through a set of market statistics.
+Without the presence of a centralized mechanism, the model primitives are the distribution of demand and supply functions, rather than counterfactual distributions of bids.
+This means the authors are limited to counterfactuals that are local to the current equilibrium, and require more complex experimental designs with price randomization for identification.
+In contrast, the current paper is more directly related to the literature on structural modeling in that a) we use data with standard treatment variation and b) we identify global treatment effects that extrapolate from the observed market.
+Furthermore, the methods for handling nuisance function estimation and uniform convergence are novel compared to the approach in \citet{munro2023market}.